MasonLiuChn/RetrofitPlus/README.md

 2、@HTTPS Annotation：config which service use https.

-3、add method to set ssl file.
+3、add method to set ssl file，put the .pem file into assets folder.

 4、add onStart(),onFinish() to Callback.